Amazon Transparency

 • Roundtable discussions

-Incorporating feedback from interviews, surveys, and senior leaders, I made changes to address:
+Using feedback from interviews, surveys, and leadership reviews, I refined the experience to improve:

 • Accessibility